-The early prototypes of self-supervised recommendation (SSR) can be traced back to unsupervised methods like autoencoder-based recommendation models \cite{wu2016collaborative,li2015deep}, which rely on different corrupted data to reconstruct the original input to avoid overfitting.
-Afterwards, SSR appeared as the network embedding-based recommendation models \cite{gao2018bine,zhang2017collaborative}, in which the random-walk proximity is used as the self-supervision signals to capture the similarities between users and items.
-Over the same period, some generative adversarial networks \cite{goodfellow2014generative} (GANs)-based recommendation models \cite{wang2019enhancing,yu2020enhance}, which augment the user-item interactions, can be seen as another embodiment of SSR.
-After the pre-trained language model BERT \cite{devlin2018bert} made a huge breakthrough in 2018, SSL as an independent concept, came into the spotlight.
-Then the recommendation community started to embrace SSL and the subsequent research \cite{sun2019bert4rec,chen2019bert4sessrec,zhou2020s3} shifted attention to pre-training recommendation models with the Cloze-like tasks on sequential data.
-Since 2020, SSL has enjoyed a period of prosperity and the latest SSL-based methods have almost performed on par with their supervised counterparts in many CV and NLP tasks \cite{grill2020bootstrap,goyal2021self}.
+The early prototypes of self-supervised recommendation (SSR) date back to unsupervised methods like autoencoder-based recommendation models \cite{wu2016collaborative}, which prevent overfitting by relying on different corrupted data to reconstruct the original input.
+Following this, SSR appeared as network embedding-based recommendation models \cite{gao2018bine,zhang2017collaborative}, which use random-walk proximity as the self-supervision signals to capture similarities between users and items.
+During the same period, a number of generative adversarial networks \cite{goodfellow2014generative} (GANs)-based recommendation models \cite{wang2019enhancing,yu2020enhance} that augment user-item interactions can be seen as another embodiment of SSR.
+In 2018, the advent of the groundbreaking pre-trained language model BERT \cite{devlin2018bert} brought SSL, as an independent concept, into the spotlight.
+The recommendation community soon embraced SSL and started to work on pre-training recommendation models with the Cloze-like tasks on sequential data \cite{sun2019bert4rec,chen2019bert4sessrec,zhou2020s3}.
+Since 2020, SSL has enjoyed a period of prosperity, with the latest SSL-based methods even demonstrating comparable performance to their supervised counterparts in many computer vision (CV) and natural language processing (NLP) tasks \cite{grill2020bootstrap,goyal2021self}.
 Particularly, the resurgence of contrastive learning (CL) \cite{jaiswal2021survey} significantly pushes forward the frontier of SSL.
-In the meantime, a flurry of enthusiasm on SSR has also been witnessed \cite{xia2021aaai,yu2021self,wujc2021self,lee2021bootstrapping,xinxin2020self,qiu2021memory}.
+Accordingly, a flurry of enthusiasm on SSR has also been witnessed \cite{xia2021aaai,yu2021self,wujc2021self,lee2021bootstrapping,xinxin2020self}.
 The paradigms of SSR become diverse and the scenarios are no longer limited to sequential recommendation.